Cupping Therapy (Hijama)

 Nutrition before and after cupping

-Cupping on an empty stomach, especially in the morning before breakfast, causes weakness in the body, and cupping immediately after eating causes poor digestion and absorption of food.
+Hijama on an empty stomach, especially in the morning before breakfast, causes weakness in the body, and hijama immediately after eating causes poor digestion and absorption of food.

 Which body parts need cupping

 Hijama is not limited to a specific area of the body and different parts of the body can be cupped according to the opinion of the traditional medicine doctor to cure some problems.
 For example, it is mentioned that head cupping, which is done from between the eyebrows to the middle of the head, helps to cure itching and heaviness of the head, relieve dizziness and eye problems, but if hijama is not done by a skilled specialist, complications such as misunderstanding, poor memory, and forgetfulness might occur.